abhisha1991/w266_final_project/analysis/README.md

 3. T5 - Base
 4. GPT-3 (DaVinci engine with vanilla `notes_summary` and `tldr` tasks)

-Note that the team did not pre-train (fine-tune) any of these models on CNN/DM and we compared the summaries generated directly.
+Note that the team did not pre-train (fine-tune) any of these models on CNN/DM and we evaluated the summaries generated directly.
 This was done to evaluate baseline summary quality of each of the above models without fine tuning.
 It was also not possible to fine-tune certain models like GPT-3 (since the team doesn't have access to proprietary model files), so it would be unfair to fine-tune one model (say Pegasus) and not another.
 Future efforts can involve fine tuning but will require significant compute to do so.

 ## Results